Just like John Deere, Cub Cadet is one of the leading names in the lawn mower space and manufactures a long list of outdoor gardening tools.

 6. Faulty or Damaged Spark Plug

 Spark plugs are an essential component of a Cub Cadet mower and are designed to ignite the fuel-air mixture inside the cylinder of the mower engine.
+Here’s a detailed guide on small engine spark plug troubleshooting.

 When the spark plugs get dirty or faulty, the quality of the spark decreases, resulting in incomplete fuel combustion and lower engine performance and efficiency.